Security scan

 What gets stored

-The scan runs on the serialized request body inside logRequestAsync().
-For every match, a compact flag is appended to requests.flags (JSONB):
+The scan runs on both the request body and the LLM response body inside logRequestAsync().
+For every match, a compact flag is stored in JSONB:

 {